onepointconsulting/data-questionnaire-agent/README.md

 This is a reverse chatbot that asks the users questions about data integration practices and then gives advice based on a body of knowledge.
 This version operates a bit like an agent which tries to gather enough information to be able to give advice.
 So it may ask an unspecified number of questions.

+We have used a specially changed version of the [Chainlit][https://chainlit.io] library that you can install from the wheels folder.

 ## Setup

 We suggest to use [Conda](https://docs.conda.io/en/latest/) to manage the virtual environment and then install poetry.